 I’ve written a popular post about Your First Renaissance Faire Costume but there is so much more to say about Renaissance Faire outfits.

 A huge slice of the fun of Ren Faires is styling your Renaissance Faire outfit!
-I also plan to write a similar post about Renaissance Faire Costume, Masculine Style, so stay tuned for that in the near future.
+I also plan to write a similar post about Men’s Renaissance Faire Costumes, so stay tuned for that in the near future.

 I follow several engaging Instagram accounts about dressing for Renaissance Faires, Cottagecore, Hobbitcore, Knightcore, and more.
 The Renaissance Faire outfits I’m talking about are FUN, Renaissancey, and affordable.
-They aren’t authentic.
+They aren’t authentic per se.

 Did I say they are fun?
 Yup, I guarantee you’ll feel fun.
 Costuming can be an amazing source of pleasure and diversion.
 But you probably agree with me, as that’s why you are here.